reruo321/Kotlin_Practice/Unit-02-Class-Object/README.md

     class Animal constructor(val height: Int, val sound: String){...}

 ### Init Block
 Then where should we put the statements for initialization?
 Use **init block** to do this!
 The statements in the block becomes part of the primary constructor.
+Also a class with no primary constructor is allowed to execute codes in the init block.

     class Animal constructor(val height: Int, val sound: String){
         init{